material-components/material-components-web/packages/mdc-textfield/README.md

 ### Sass Mixins

+To customize the colors of any part of the text-field, use the following mixins.
+We recommend you apply these mixins within CSS selectors like `.foo-text-field:not(.mdc-text-field--focused)` to select your unfocused text fields, and `.foo-tab.mdc-text-field--focused` to select your focused text-fields.
+To change the invalid state of your text fields, apply these mixins with CSS selectors such as `.foo-text-field.mdc-text-field--invalid`.

+> _NOTE_: the `mdc-text-field-focused-bottom-line-color` mixin should be applied from the not focused class `foo-text-field:not(.mdc-tab--focused)`).

 Mixin | Description
 --- | ---
-`mdc-text-field-box-corner-radius($radius)` | Customizes the border radius for a box text field `mdc-text-field-textarea-corner-radius($radius)` | Customizes the border radius for a `<textarea>` text field
+`mdc-text-field-box-corner-radius($radius)` | Customizes the border radius for a box text field `mdc-text-field-textarea-corner-radius($radius)` | Customizes the border radius for a `<textarea>` text field `mdc-text-field-bottom-line-color($color)` | Customizes the color of the default bottom line of the text-field.
+`mdc-text-field-hover-bottom-line-color($color)` | Customizes the hover color of the bottom line of the text-field.
+`mdc-text-field-focused-bottom-line-color($color)` | Customizes the bottom-line ripple color when the text-field is focused.
+`mdc-text-field-ink-color($color)` | Customizes the text entered into the text-field.
+`mdc-text-field-label-color($color)` | Customizes the label color of the text-field.
+}

 ### `MDCTextField`